rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 aaAA
 `

-Take a closer look at syntax of calling methods of function.
+Take a closer look at the syntax of calling methods of function.
 It is similar to that used with structs.
 This is because in Go `functions` are types just like `structs` so they are treated the same.

-In Go defining methods for functions is very popular idiom and it is used in a lot of places.
-This pattern allows to utilize decorator pattern in very efficient way.
+In Go defining methods for functions is a very popular idiom and it is used in a lot of places.
+This pattern allows utilizing decorator pattern in a very efficient way.
-I am not going to write about it here beacause this topic is so broad, that it deserves separate blog post.
+I am not going to write about it here because this topic is so broad, that it deserves a separate blog post.

 # Package scope
-In previous examples we used only one package.
+In previous examples, we used only one package.
 Things are different when we use more packages.
-In Go we can define new methods for type only when it is in same package that method definition.
+In Go, we can define new methods for type only when it is in the same package that method definition.

-Let's take this project structure as example:
+Let's take this project structure as an example:

 ```bash
 ├── main.go